responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/packed-ensembles.md

 src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-AMS_HTML-full"></script>

 <div style="text-align:center;">
+This is a blog post about the paper Packed-Ensembles for Efficient Uncertainty Estimation, published by O. Laurent et al. in 2023 and available [here](https://openreview.net/pdf?id=XXTyv1zD9zD).

+### **Authors**: Cynthia Obeid and Elie Nakad
 <h1>Introduction</h1>
 </div>
 The document "Packed-Ensembles for Efficient Uncertainty Estimation" introduces a novel framework for designing and training compact, structured ensembles of neural networks, termed Packed-Ensembles (PE).
 It addresses the limitations of Deep Ensembles (DE) in terms of computational efficiency and hardware constraints by leveraging grouped convolutions.
 This technique allows for parallelizing the ensemble into a single shared backbone, improving training and inference speeds within the memory limits of standard neural networks.
 The paper demonstrates through extensive experiments that PEs maintain the beneficial properties of DEs, such as diversity and robustness to distribution shift, while achieving comparable accuracy, calibration, and out-of-distribution detection capabilities.
 The work includes implementation details, experimental results on CIFAR-10/100 and ImageNet datasets and comparisons with existing approaches.
 It concludes with insights on the reproducibility of results and the potential ethical considerations of deploying such models in safety-critical systems.